maxjacobson/beefsteak/README.md

-Super simple blogging engine.
-Follow the rules and it should be fun.

-* put your blog posts in a folder called "posts"
-* use the `.md` file extension
-* put your metadata at the top like I did it

-It looks like this:

-    title: title of your blog post
-    date: 2012-12-01
-    time: 8:27 AM

-    and then your blog post goes here, with markdown syntax

-these are just the ways I like them so that's how I'm making it work.

-* edit the `config.rb` file with the name of your blog as well as a subtitle (just leave it as "home" if you're not sure)
+# beefsteak

+A simple blog on a simple blogging engine.
+Mine is online currently at <http://devblog.maxjacobson.net> and I guess it'll probably stay there.

+Just replace the contents of the `/posts` folder with your posts and the `config.rb` file with your info, and it should work.

+* make sure you have ruby, rubygems, and bundler
-* run `bundle install` to make sure you have the necessary gems to run this app
+* run `bundle install` to get the necessary gems
 * now you can run `ruby web.rb` and see the site in your browser on port 4567 at <http://localhost:4567>
 * or run `shotgun web.rb` and find the site at <http://localhost:9393>
-    * shotgun is cool because you can make edits and you won't have to restart the app to see the changes
-    * if you don't have it, you may need to `gem install shotgun`
-* initialize a git repo (`git init`), add all the working files (`git add .`), commit your changes (`git commit -m 'first commit'`)
-* create a heroku app (`heroku create yourappname`), push to heroku (`git push heroku master`), and see if it works. if it does you can run `heroku open` to jump right to the site

-I mean this blogging engine ***SUCKS*** I just made it really fast and I don't know anything.
-Take it as is.
-Hope it serves you well.
+That's to run it locally.
+If you want to put it online install the heroku toolchain and put it on there.
+You'll need to know how to use git for that.

+## license or whatever

+Do whatever you want.
+It's as-is, etc.